Common Impact: Projects

 Many of the projects between corporate employees and nonprofit organizations involve improving databases, creating new marketing materials, and restructuring human resources tools.
 Before each project, Common Impact screens the nonprofit and matches it to a trained team of business professionals who are skilled in the project area.
 A few examples of projects include redesigning a website and evaluating marketing materials.

 Impact

 Common Impact "helps nonprofits evaluate their internal operations.
 Then it finds corporate volunteers who can work with them to improve their technology, marketing, and human resource functions."
 These projects have generated over $6 million in resources for the nonprofit sector.
 Businesses are increasingly recognizing the importance of volunteering professional skills as more employees want to help their communities More than 400 corporate employees from companies such as Cisco, Genworth Financial, Fidelity Investments and State Street Corporation have volunteered their skills by working with Common Impact.
 Some examples of projects Fidelity Investments volunteers worked on are fundraising, case management, databases, and website design.
 The organization has connected business professionals to over 150 nonprofit organizations in Greater Boston, New York City, and Richmond, Virginia.
 The employee engagement relationships Common Impact fosters have translated into an estimated 9,000 hours of skilled volunteer time donated to nonprofit organizations.

-In October 2021, Common Impact held its “Skills for Cities” event — a day of skills-based volunteering dedicated to supporting BIPOC-led organizations in the areas of racial equity, digital inclusion and nonprofit capacity building.
-The event brought together more than 125 corporate volunteers from over 16 companies and generated the equivalent of over US $165,000 in pro-bono services in a single day.
-This initiative aligns with the organisation’s strategic plan for 2020-22, which emphasized digital inclusion, racial equity and scaling skilled-volunteer programs.